santhosh96/PytorchClassification/README.md

     "arch": {
         "type": "AlexNet",                            // model architecture type
         "args": {
-            "trained": true,                          // trained or not
+            "trained": false,                         // trained or not
             "classes": 10,                            // number of classes in training data "model_path": "../../models/"             // path of the model }